Jayarmananan1994/asdf-the-alimighty/index.md

 ## And finally,

 There is no problem with the package manager like npm, rbenv etc. They are great tools on their own and do their job.
 But personally I felt `asdf` is making developers' lives easier and brings a unified approach in maintaining different runtimes. `asdf` is not without any caveats.
-Below are few things that I noted.
+Below are few things that I noted (Can't say as issue completly).

--> asdf may not work as expected for a language, if you already have a package manager specific to that language/runtime.
+* asdf may not work as expected for a language, if you already have a package manager specific to that language/runtime.
 For example, I had an issue with handling ruby runtime using `asdf` in a system where `rbenv` is already installed.
--> Some of the runtime might need extra prerequisite steps -> Some may need extra step post installation.
+* Some of the runtime might need extra prerequisite dependencies.
+* Some may need extra step post installation.

 Despite all of that, I still feel it is an awesome tool and would recommend any developer who works in ubuntu, Mac to have it in their kit.
 So far I was able to manage java, nodejs, ruby runtime easily with `asdf` and from my brief experience of using `asdf` I would weigh it as good as `brew` for a mac user.
 Thanks to those awesome people who contributes `asdf` I am  jumping around different runtime happily.